Seminole County Vehicle Impound Guide

 Facing unaffordable impound fees can be overwhelming.
 Here are some options:

-- Payment plans (some lots offer this): Inquire with the impound lot about the possibility of a payment plan.
+- Ask about a payment plan: Inquire with the impound lot about the possibility of a payment plan.
 Some may be willing to work with you.

 - Sign the vehicle over to the impound lot: As a last resort, you can sign the vehicle's title over to the impound lot.
 This avoids accumulating further debt, but you will lose your car.